College of Education and Human Development

 Marek Oziewicz

-Cultural work of story systems; transformative power of literature for the young reader; speculative fiction, especially fantasy; global and multicultural books; literature-based cognitive modeling for climate literacy, justice literacy, and global citizenship.
+Cultural work of story systems; literature for the young reader; Anthropocene literary studies; speculative fiction, especially fantasy; global and multicultural books; literature-based cognitive modeling for climate literacy, justice literacy, and global citizenship.

 My research, service, and engagement inform the courses I teach.
 Through hands-on projects I help students learn about the complex cultural work of stories on individual and collective levels: how the narratives we accept or challenge transform communities, societies, as well as individuals’ hearts and minds.